martinberlin/epaper-weather-station/README.md

 We will add some Non Volatile Storage (NVS) settings in the future, so the initial clock setting will be done automatically.

-## PCB breadboard and open source SPI HAT
+## PCB self-made breadboard and open source SPI HAT

 As a display we would like to use a modern and powerful IT8951 9.7" using LovyanGFX as a component, or similar size epaper controller, but also this could be adapted to use our [component CalEPD](https://github.com/martinberlin/CalEPD).
 It will be possible to use any 8-bit parallel epaper with an EPDiy component and compatible board.